wunderio/drupal-project/docs/rollout-lando-to-ddev-upgrade.md

     dir: "/app/drupal"
 ```

-The command files are bash files.
+In DDEV, the command files are bash files.
 They’re marked as bash files, and their documentation consists of description, usage and example.
 You may also add a see part for relevant documentation, e.g. a documentation related to the said bash file.

-Below is an example command for [Codeception](https://codeception.com/) tests:
+Below is an equivalent DDEV example command for [Codeception](https://codeception.com/) tests that would be located in .ddev/commands/web/codeception.sh

 ```shell
 #!/bin/bash